nuka-coder/nuka-coder/README.md

 ### About

-I’m a front-end developer and web designer passionate about making technology that solves **real-world problems**, designing creative websites that elevate user experience, and building community while exchanging ideas.
-I love working with Front-End technologies -like Javascript, HTML, and CSS- but I’m always learning something new and eagerly pursuing Backend technologies as well.
-I love that you never stop learning with software development!
+I’m a Javascript developer and web designer working to make technology that solves **real-world problems**, design creative websites that elevate user experience, and build community while exchanging ideas.
+I love working with Front-End technologies -like Javascript, HTML, and CSS- but I’m eagerly pursuing Backend technologies to achieve a more robust stack.
+I love that as a developer you never stop learning!
 Adding a new technology, or framework, to my utility belt is like a real-world **‘Level Up!’**, and as a gamer I find this incredibly exciting. 🎮 😏

 ---
 #### What I'm working on: